davisp/vcpkg-freeze/README.md

 ```

 Its important to note that if your project has optional features you should specify all features to `vcpkg install` with `--x-feature` flags so that all required ports are frozen.

+To Do
+---

+This won't work if packages are installed from a non-default registry.
+It
+would be nice to support those eventually.